Aeurias/NadeshikoSlimeVR/README.md

 #### Step 8 -  Next we will do the D1 Mini and it's header pins.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/1.jpg"  alt="1"/>

-Small pins into the PCB or adjust them to be even length both sides, and clamp it secure just like the IMU module:
+Small pins into the PCB or adjust them to be even length both sides to free up more space for battery in case, and clamp it secure just like the IMU module:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/2mono.jpg"  alt="2"/>

 Solder the accessable pins first, then remove the clamp and do the rest:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/3.jpg"  alt="3"/>

-You may also tape down the header pins if you are unable to clamp them:
+You may also tape down the header pins if you are unable to clamp them, make sure its flat and not angled:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/4.jpg"  alt="4"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/5.jpg"  alt="5"/>

-Mount the D1 Mini, clamp it secure and solder the pins:
+Mount the D1 Mini, clamp it secure and solder the pins, like the IMU module:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-8-D1Mini/7.jpg"  alt="7"/>

-#### Step 9 -  Clean the board again to remove flux for the last time
+#### Step 9 -  Clean the board to remove flux, use PCB cleaner or 99% isopropyl alcohol
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-9-Cleaned/1.jpg"  alt="1"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-9-Cleaned/2.jpg"  alt="2"/>

-#### Step 10 -  Tape off the pins and add a layer to the battery to protect it from puncture.
+#### Step 10 -  Tape off the pins and add a layer to the battery to protect it from puncture and wear.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-10-Tape/1.jpg"  alt="1"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-10-Tape/3.jpg"  alt="3"/>

-#### Step 11 -  Flash the firmware, the light will turn from blinking to solid for a moment when done.
+#### Step 11 -  Flash the firmware, the light will turn from blinking to solid for a moment when complete.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-11-Firmware/1.gif"  alt="1"/>

-Shown below is the ankle tracker with the foot extension and their IMU rotation:
+Shown below is the ankle tracker with the foot extension and their IMU rotation.
+Depending on the IMU module used, you may need to ground some pads if using an extension tracker.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-11-Firmware/onlinefirmware.png"  alt="2"/>

 After firmware flashing is complete, you can then place into the 3D printed cases.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/cases8111X.jpg"  alt="cases"/>